Expert’s Guide to Juniper Bonsai Care

 Generally speaking, an organic fertilizer is recommended since it releases critical nutrients slowly and helps maintain a balanced soil ecosystem.
 Organic fertilizers are available in various forms like granules or liquid fertilizer form which makes it easier for us to find one that suits our needs best.

-• Organic Fertilizer Pellets and Liquid Fertilizer can be applied to the soil surface to allow slow-release of nutrients, keeping the tree’s soil well-nourished.
+• Organic Fertilizer Pellets and Liquid Fertilizer can be applied to the soil surface to allow the slow release of nutrients, keeping the tree’s soil well-nourished.

 • They assist in providing a complete set of essential nutrients required by the tree which is lacking in artificial fertilizers.

-• Juniper Bonsai Trees require high nitrogen content during spring, and organic fertilizers provide an excellent source for this nutrient.
+• Juniper Bonsai Trees require high nitrogen content during spring, and organic fertilizers provide an excellent source of this nutrient.

 Feeding your juniper bonsai should be done regularly during its growing season (spring through autumn).
 Make sure to follow the instructions provided by the manufacturer of your chosen fertilizer regarding application rates and methods.